mwil177/project-1/README.md

 Research Questions:

-1. When using the website Random Lists and accessing the random movie generator what kind and how good are the movies?
+1. When using the website Random Lists and accessing the random movie generator, what kind and how good are the movies?

 2. What genres of movies do you get?